 After Hours Activities

-When we began redesigning the internship experience, we knew we had to create more opportunities to include additional training and preparation — more than is usual under the current paradigm — so students had the best chance at achieving success.
+When we began redesigning the internship experience, we knew we had to include additional learning opportunities outside normal school hours — more than is usual under the current paradigm — so students had the best chance at achieving success.
 Unlike the standard internship experience, during which most students learn about the work world on the job, we knew our participating students would have to learn about the work world before the job because they were going to spend such a short period of time with their temporary employers.

 We added a few games that directly replicate workplace situations in which students work in competitive teams and submit peer evaluations when the work is done.
 Some of these games require team members regulate the progress of the team under time constraints and with limited resources to achieve assigned goals.
 Some require intense interactions among team members as they work together.
 Some activities are completed by the individual (without the support of a peer-based team) after school or on weekends.
 These activities replicate the diversity of activities our Rainmakers Candidates are going to have to face/use/manage in their adult lives.